vinil-v/slurm-cloud-bursting-using-cyclecloud/slurm-23.11.9-1/README.md

 ### 1. On CycleCloud VM:

 - Ensure CycleCloud 8.6.4 VM is running and accessible via `cyclecloud` CLI.
-- Clone this repository and import a cluster using the provided CycleCloud template (`slurm-headless.txt`).
+- Execute the `cyclecloud-project-build.sh` script and provide the cluster name (`hpc6`) this will setup and custom project based on `cyclecloud-slurum-3.0.9` and import the cluster the headless template.

 ```bash
 git clone https://github.com/vinil-v/slurm-cloud-bursting-using-cyclecloud.git